Medical Billing and Coding is definitely one of the hot careers right now in the growing healthcare field.

 - Free Laptop

 Preppy is a gamechanger for starting your career in Medical Billing & Coding.

-This innovative organization is in partnership with the reputable University of New Hampshire, and offers excellent career training and certification preparation…without the big price tag or lengthy timeframes.
+This innovative organization is in partnership with the reputable Auburn University, and offers excellent career training and certification preparation…without the big price tag or lengthy timeframes.

 Why do we love it?

 It’s faster, affordable, and completely online at your pace.